On sofic approximations of Property (T) groups: Introduction

 \end{enumerate}

 \end{theorem}

-A finitely generated group is called \textbf{sofic} if for any of its labeled Cayley graphs there is a sequence of finite labeled graphs that locally converges to the Cayley graph.
-(Note that if this holds for one Cayley graph of a group then it will hold for any.)
-Sofic groups were introduced by Gromov \cite{Gro}, see also Weiss \cite{We}.
-Many classical conjectures are known to hold for the class of sofic groups: Gottschalk's conjecture (Gromov \cite{Gro}), Kaplansky's direct finiteness conjecture (Elek, Szab\'o \cite{ESdf}) and Connes' embedding conjecture (Elek, Szab\'o \cite{EShyp}).
-It is a major open problem if every group is sofic, though it is widely believed that non-sofic groups exist.
-Theorem~\ref{Bowen} is expected to be a useful tool in the solution of this fundamental problem.
-See Pestov \cite{P} for a survey on sofic groups.

-Our theorem reveals a highly unexpected \textbf{graph theoretical phenomenon}: The local statistics of a sparse graph may (robustly) witness expansion properties.
-So far in every known case when the local statistics determines the global behavior of a sparse graph the graph is hyperfinite.
-(A sequence of finite graphs is hyperfinite if for every $\varepsilon>0$ there is a $k>0$ such that by removing $\varepsilon |V(G)|$ edges all, but finitely many graphs in the sequence can be broken into components of size at most $k$.)
-For example, every minor-closed class is known to be hyperfinite (Benjamini, Schramm, Shapira \cite{BSS}), and a major result of Schramm states that every sequence of graphs that locally converges to a Cayley graph of an amenable group is hyperfinite \cite{S}.
-Theorem~\ref{Bowen}, our main result is a natural counterpart of Schramm's theorem.

-Our theorem is the first one for sparse graphs that implies quasirandom global structure under local conditions.
-The notion of quasirandomness is at the heart of Szemer\'edi's regularity lemma and the limit theory of dense graphs: Note that for dense graphs quasirandomness can be implied by local conditions.
-See the book of Lov\'asz on graph limits for the details \cite{L}.

-Graph sequences that are essentially a vertex-disjoint union of expander graphs (with uniform expansion) can not be characterized by local conditions: Graphs with large girth may be expander graphs but may also be very far from a disjoint union of expander graphs.
-(Here we consider the so-called edit distance: The edit distance of two graphs on the same set of vertices is the size of the symmetric difference of the edge sets.)
+\begin{remark} Theorem~\ref{Bowen} gives an ergodic decomposition theorem for certain non-separable probability measure spaces on the ultraproducts of these graphs with an invariant group action as pointed out by Bowen \cite{B}. \end{remark}

-However, we can give a characterization in terms of the Markov operator. $M$ denotes the Markov operator, and $\|*\|$ denotes the $L_2$ norm with respect to the uniform probability distribution.
+We will give a more detailed description of graph sequences that are essentially disjoint union of expander graphs.
+Even though this seems to be a complete, ultimate description of a graph sequence a refinement of this picture turns out very useful, especially in case of sofic approximations of Kazhdan groups.
+We can give a characterization in terms of the Markov operator. $M$ denotes the Markov operator, and $\|*\|$ denotes the $L_2$ norm and $\| * \|_{\infty}$ the $L_{\infty}$ norm with respect to the counting measure on finite sets of vertices in a finite graph.
 Theorem~\ref{graphequiv} is the main tool in the proof of Theorem~\ref{Bowen}.

 \begin{theorem} Let $\{ G_n \}_{n=1}^{\infty}$ be a sequence of $d$-regular graphs.
-Then the following are equivalent:
+Then the followings are equivalent:

 \begin{enumerate}